RebinW/active-directory-domain-services/06-access-control/02_folders_and_permissions.md

 ## Implementation
 #### Step 1.
 Create the department folder structure
-Inside the existing folder path Z:\Shares\SharedNetworkFolders, a separete folder was created the Trading department
+Inside the existing folder path Z:\Shares\SharedNetworkFolders, a separete folder was created for the Trading department

 Structure: Z:\Shares\SharedNetworkFolders\Trading:
 ![New Trading folder](screenshots/tradingfolder.png)

-This folder represents the Trading department and will be used to demonstrate role-based access using existing groups created earlier
+This folder represents the Trading department and will be used to demonstrate role-based access using existing groups created in a previous lab.

 #### Step 2.
 Use existing Active Directory structure
 Instead of creating new groups, the lab uses the already created structure in Active Directory.

 Organizational Units:
 - OU: 02_Groups
-- Child OU: Trading
+- Child OU: Access

 Existing security groups:
 - Trading_Read